 The documentation on offer for MainWP is extensive and a joy to behold.
 It covers every aspect of the plugin, the child plugin, the extensions; everything.

 MainWP also has a Support Portal where you can open tickets with any questions that aren’t answered by the documentation, with a link to the forums section where you can view the threads opened by other MainWP customers.

 All in all, it’s very pleasing to see such commitment from the whole of the MainWP team to not only offer a great product with a lot of features, but also a large knowledge base with the added efficient support.

 Having your MainWP Dashboard hosted on the server of your choice gives you some added security and ensures that everything you’re controlling is in your own hands.
 Another positive is that the MainWP plugin is available on GitHub, allowing you developers out there to know exactly what you’re using and to contribute to the core plugin wherever you deem necessary.

-The MainWP plugins are easy to manage, pleasing to the eye, and won’t take too long to setup to your requirements.
-In fact, with some reference to the documentation for the more technical details you’ll be more than able to setup your MainWP dashboard and to start managing multiple sites in no time.
+The MainWP plugins are easy to manage, pleasing to the eye, and won’t take too long to set up to your requirements.
+In fact, with some reference to the documentation for the more technical details, you’ll be more than able to set up your MainWP Dashboard and start managing multiple sites in no time.